 - Every day, routinely acknowledge and appreciate the beauty and diversity that exists in nature.
 A flower, rainbow, the sound of rain, waves washing up onto a shore, multi-coloured autumn leaves, a clear springtime sky.
 Consider the countless amazing creatures filling our oceans, rivers and lakes; or are roaming from valleys to mountaintops and through rainforests and jungles; or soaring and gliding through the skies above us.
 Be grateful too, for a loyal pet that might like to curl up next to you with an unconditional love.
-Be alert in our materialistic driven world, that it is easy to take a lot of things for granted.
-But gratitude counters that way of living.
+Be alert in our materialistic driven world to avoid allowing the more important things in life to be taken for granted.
+Gratitude puts everything into perspective.

-The grateful life spurs us on to become that person who can see a silver lining in every cloud.
+Pursue the grateful life.
+Be that person who can see a silver lining in every situation.
 Irrespective of what is swirling around on the outside of us, there is always something for which we can be grateful.
-Therefore, challenge yourself to be a nurturer of gratitude.
-Discover this gateway to positive wellbeing and shortcut to greater peace and happiness.
+So, constantly challenge yourself to nurture an attitude of gratitude, and enjoy greater peace and happiness.